MichaelWang1028/Practical-Programming-in-C/README.md

 ## Problem Set 5
 ### Linked Lists and Trees
 #### Problem 5.1: Implement a linked list structure and its functions
-The purpose of this problem set is to implement a linked list and the functions to display it, add an element, find an element, delete an element and free the whole linked list.
+The purpose of this problem is to implement a linked list and the functions to display it, add an element, find an element, delete an element and free the whole linked list.

 ##### Observations
 Working on this problem set is really useful because one is able to understand how a linked list is implemented.